 Selecting the Right Backup Policy

-Choosing the right setup for your backup policy will depend on your space, time, and the level of data protection desired.
+Choosing the right setup of incremental vs differential backups for your backup policy will depend on your space, time, and the level of data protection desired.
 For more information on PC backup, view post on understanding your PC backup software needs.